 Use the File menu or right click context menu to Save a Project.
 To Export the settings to Group Policy (either .ADM or .ADMX formats), select the Project and use the File menu option.
-See the Group Policy section for more information on this feature.
+See the Deploy Ion Configurations via Serialized Registry Keys section for more information on this feature.